GrimezSec/Container-Security/README.md

 • Use container-aware runtime defense tools: Deploy and use a dedicated container security solution capable of monitoring the container environment and providing precise detection of anomalous and malicious activity within it.

 ## Container Security Architecture
+• Container Build Environment (CI/CD)
+The container build environment must include automated tests to ensure that container images do not include outdated or insecure libraries or open source components.
+The continuous integration / continuous delivery (CI/CD) infrastructure itself must also be secured to avoid supply chain attacks.
+Unauthorized access to build or deployment systems could cause threat actors to inject malicious components into the container environment.

+• Container Registries
+A container registry is a repository that stores container images.
+Registries are central to container security because they allow development teams to secure and store container images while scanning them for vulnerabilities.
+Organizations should treat images as artifacts to ensure their immutability and prevent the introduction of untested or insecure configuration changes into the production environment.
+This approach also allows organizations to replace or roll back high-risk containers quickly.

+• Container Runtime Environments
+Releasing a container into a runtime environment presents several new security risks.
+Organizations must implement security policies to govern container behavior at runtime, ensuring administrators receive alerts when a container violates a policy.
+Administrators must also monitor and manage the resources used by containers to ensure the technology stack is not vulnerable to attack.

+• Container Orchestration
+The container orchestration environment, usually Kubernetes, is one of the most crucial components of container security.
+Container orchestration tools help manage complex container environments, allowing teams to predictably run and scale their environments.
+However, the complexity of a container environment can make it an attractive target for attackers, who can exploit misconfigurations to compromise nodes or other infrastructure elements.
+By compromising a single node, attackers can gain access to additional nodes or even compromise the entire cluster.

 # Container Security Checklist